 - A non-geostationary-satellite access and a terrestrial access.

-- A non-geostationary-satellite access, and a terrestrial access.
+- A non-geostationary-satellite access and a terrestrial access.

 - A non-geostationary satellite access composed of multiple gNBs interconnected with each other via Xn interface over Inter Satellite Links.

 The impacts on the Xn and NG interfaces should be assessed as well as the criteria for access network selection and handover.